mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 - The Travellers upset Zander and will be expected to duel him.
 Whatever the outcome, the Pink Diamond can become a recurring encounter.
-- ‘Doc’ Julian attempts to convince the Travellers to assist him in stealing and selling the ship.
+- 'Doc' Julian attempts to convince the Travellers to assist him in stealing and selling the ship.
 - Missy attempts to convert the Travellers to her cause or attempts to assassinate a Traveller if they have a religious belief.